- 📖 Geeky Medics OSCE Book

 History

-In particular, a history should include:
+In particular, the history should include:

-- Details of the unprotected sexual intercourse (UPSI) including dates and times
+• Details of the unprotected sexual intercourse (UPSI), including dates and times

-- Whether there has been other UPSI this menstrual cycle
+• Whether there has been other UPSI this menstrual cycle

-- Details of the patient’s menstrual cycle, including the first day of their last period.
+• Details of the patient’s menstrual cycle, including the first day of their last period.
 You will need to calculate where they are in their cycle, and when you might expect them to ovulate (14 days before menstruation).

-- Details of any current contraception being taken
+• Details of any current contraception being taken

 Patients should be offered screening for sexually transmitted infections when they are seen in a sexual health clinic.

 As part of this consultation, it is important to think about safeguarding.
 You should screen for potential sexual and domestic abuse, as patients may not volunteer this information.
-During your history-taking should clarify, in a sensitive manner, if the unprotected sexual intercourse that has resulted in this consultation was consensual.
-You should also ask if the patient currently feels safe and supported in their current relationship (if relevant), asking specifically about domestic violence.
-You should also reiterate that the consultation is confidential.
+During your history-taking you should clarify, in a sensitive manner, if the unprotected sexual intercourse that has resulted in this consultation was consensual.

 Ideas, concerns and expectations

-It is important to explore the patient’s ideas, concerns and expectations early in the consultation, as you may need to correct any misconceptions about emergency contraception and address the patient’s concerns.
+It is important to explore the patient’s ideasconcerns and expectations early in the consultation, as you may need to correct any misconceptions about emergency contraception and address the patient’s concerns.
 When exploring concerns, it is important to do so in a sensitive and honest manner.

 Ideas